valentjn/vscode-ltex/pages/docs/commands.md

 ## `LTeX: Report bug in LTeX`

 Shows a message box with a link to instructions on how to report bugs in LTeX and a button to copy a bug report.
 When clicking the button, LTeX will copy a pre-filled bug report to the clipboard, which can then be pasted into the GitHub issue.

+## `LTeX: Request feature for LTeX`

+Creates a new feature request for LTeX by opening the GitHub website.